mesosphere/kubernetes-mesos/README.md

 $ export KUBERNETES_MASTER=http://${servicehost}:8888
 ```

-You can increase logging for both the framework and the controller by including, for example, `-v=2`.
+You can increase the verbosity of the logging for the API server, scheduler, and/or the controller-manager by including, for example, `-v=2`.
 This can be very helpful while debugging.

 ###Launch a Pod